What is COVID-19?

 These symptoms do not necessarily mean you have COVID-19.
 The symptoms are similar to other illnesses that are much more common, such as cold and flu.

 Shortness of breath is a sign of possible pneumonia and requires immediate medical attention.

-If you have these symptoms and have recently been to a country or area of concern, or have been in close contact with someone confirmed with COVID-19, please telephone Healthline (for free) on 0800 358 5453 or your doctor immediately.
+If you have these symptoms and have been in close contact with someone confirmed with COVID-19, please telephone Healthline (for free) on 0800 358 5453 or your doctor immediately.